okta/okta.github.io/_source/_posts/2017-08-01-oidc-primer-part-3.md

 In the previous two installments of this OpenID Connect (OIDC) series, we dug deep into the [OIDC flow types](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1) and saw [OIDC in action](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-2) using a playground found at: [https://okta-oidc-fun.herokuapp.com/](https://okta-oidc-fun.herokuapp.com/).

 In this third and final installment, we’ll look at what’s encoded into the various types of tokens and how to control what gets put in them.
+JWTs, have the benefit of being able to carry information in them.
+With this information available to your app you can easily enforce token expiration and reduce the number of API calls.
+Additionally, since they’re cryptographically signed, you can verify that they have not been tampered with.

 The source code that backs the site can be found at: [https://github.com/oktadeveloper/okta-oidc-flows-example](https://github.com/oktadeveloper/okta-oidc-flows-example).

 There are two primary sources for information relating to identity as dictated by the OIDC spec.
 One source is the information encoded into the `id_token` [JWT](https://tools.ietf.org/html/rfc7519).
 Another is the response from the `/userinfo` endpoint, accessible using an `access_token` as a bearer token.
 At Okta, we’ve chosen to make our access tokens JWTs as well, which provides a third source of information.
 (You’ll see this in many OIDC implementations.)

 There are a lot of combinations of query parameters in the `/authorization` request that determine what information will be encoded into an `id_token`.
 The two query parameters that impact what will ultimately be found in returned tokens and the `/userinfo` endpoint are `response_type` and `scope`.

 ## OIDC Response Types

 For the moment, we’ll set aside `scope` and focus on `response_type`.
 In the following examples, we use only the scopes, `openid` (required) and `email`.
 We’ll also work with the [implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth), since that gives us back tokens immediately.